Kathryn’s (Jeff’s) Gear

 The challenge of having a shared photography hobby is that it is not possible to shoot at the same time with the same gear.
 Since Jeff and I are competitive, we are often trying to one up the other with the same shot.
 This necessitates a duplication of almost every piece of equipment (and why I copied Jeff’s Gear page).
 Yes, this makes our hobby even more expensive.

 While Jeff likes to experience the latest and greatest, I take a more conservative approach.
 I had believe that you don’t need new gear until you realize the limitations of what you have.
 So I upgrade my equipment when I realize it is holding me back (or when Jeff decides to upgrade and I get his hand me downs).
-Also, being of smaller stature and due to recent health issues, I need to think about what I can realistically carry and use.
+Also, being of smaller stature, I need to think about what I can realistically carry and use.

 Below is a list of what I currently use: